pedrococa/python-mysql-vault-demo/README.md

 If you dont have a license you must finish the demo within 30 mins which is doable.

 **Step A: Initial App**
-Run Scrputs 01-04 to start the application and test it before Vault.
+Run Scripts 01-04 to start the application and test it before Vault.
 Add a user in the WebApp.
 WebApp runs on port 5000